astral-sh/ruff/README.md

             Disable all logging (but still exit with status code "1" upon detecting errors) --select <SELECT>...
             List of error codes to enable
+        --show-files
+            See the files ruff will be run against with the current configuration options --show-settings
+            See ruff's settings
     -v, --verbose
             Enable verbose logging
     -V, --version